Compensation & Benefits Data

 *The OHS Guide cautions programs against relying exclusively on local area compensation data because particular positions often compete against larger labor markets.
 Per OHS guidance, our California survey reported out data in categories that facilitate comparison to other programs with similar demographics (urban/rural, cost of living, size of program, region, etc.).

-For programs looking to conduct specialized analysis beyond the scope of the published report, HSC’s comp analyst consultant may be contacted directly, at email@example.com.
+For programs looking to conduct specialized analysis beyond the scope of the published report, contact HSC’s consultant Whorton Marketing & Research at email@example.com.